xizon/Uix-Page-Builder/README.md

 Uix Page Builder is a design system that it is simple content creation interface.
 The currently available default elements: `parallax`, `google maps`,  `pricing table`, `features boxes`, `testimonials carousel`, `team`, `list of clients`, `accordion`, `tabs`, `author card`, `contact form` and `portfolio`.
 To be continued.

-You could add a new page with Uix Page Builder to your WordPress site, find the **Pages** menu in the WordPress Dashboard Navigation menu.
+You could add any new pages using the plugin to your WordPress site, find the **Pages** menu in the WordPress Dashboard Navigation menu.
 Click **Add new**.
 The **"Uix Page Builder Attributes"** section applies page builder templates to your new page.